JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Mentioning users
+- If the word starts with an @ and is part of the list of users then then it should be blue
-- Mentioning users in posts which will then link to their profile
+- Clicking on the user will link to their profile
+- Hovering over if will open a card with the profile info

 ## Trends and follow recommendations